 It’s the duty of the local authority to provide a suitable alternative education – in the case of school refusal due to health reasons, this should begin 15 days following the period when school refusal began.

-The National Autistic Society provides useful information to help everyone understand anxiety in school and school refusal – though please note that the strategies suggested would require considerable adaptation for a PDA child.
-Not Fine in School and School Refusal Support Services are parent-run organisations which focus on school refusal and attendance difficulties.
+The National Autistic Society provides useful information to help everyone understand difficulties with school and ‘school refusal’ – though please note that the strategies suggested would require considerable adaptation for a PDA child.

-These are some pointers if your child is school refusing:
+These are some pointers if your child is avoiding school: